 Come in with an open mind – the course doesn’t teach you to be a PR practitioner in a specific industry/sector, but it equips you with the skills and knowledge to be industry-elastic.

-What has been the highlight of your LCC experience so far?
+What was the highlight of your LCC experience?

 View the BA (Hons) Public Relations course page.